Akhi1Codes/gantt/README.md

 **Label Features:**
 - **Resizable Panel**: Users can drag the panel border to resize the label column width
 - **Synchronized Scrolling**: The label panel scrolls vertically in sync with the Gantt chart
-- **Dropdown Editing**: Click on label values to edit them via dropdown menus (populated from your label definitions)
 - **Column Filtering**: When `label_filter: true`, users can select which label columns to display (maximum 3 at a time)
 - **Persistent State**: Label panel visibility and column selections are maintained across chart updates